 Sexual harassment is prohibited.
 Sexual harassment is defined as unwanted sexual advances, which may be verbal, visual, or physical contact.
-The definition is very broad and could include propositioning, making threats of reprisals after a proposition is refused, making sexually suggestive objects, making sexual remarks or gestures, making sexual comments, displaying sexual pictures or cartoons, making derogatory comments or slurs based on sex, making sexual comments about a persons body, touching a person, blocking their exit, assaulting a person or other acts adjudicated as harassment by the school administration.
+The definition is very broad and could include propositioning, making threats of reprisals after a proposition is refused, making sexual reprisals after a proposition is refused, displaying sexually suggestive objects, making sexual remarks or gestures, making sexual comments, displaying sexual pictures or cartoons, making derogatory comments or slurs based on sex, making sexual comments about a persons body, touching a person, blocking their exit, assaulting a person or other acts adjudicated as harassment by the school administration.
 Students should report any incidents to a teacher, counselor or school administrator.